hailo-ai/hailo_model_zoo/docs/OPTIMIZATION.rst

 * Full precision optimization includes any changes to the model in the floating point precision domain, for example, Equalization (`Meller2019`_), TSE (`Vosco2021`_) and pruning.
-* Quantization includes compressing the model from floating point to integer representation of the weights and activations (4/8/16 bits) and algorithms to improve the model's accuracy, such as IBC (`Finkelstein2019`_) and QFT.
+* Quantization includes compressing the model from floating point to integer representation of the weights and activations (4/8/16 bits) and algorithms to improve the model's accuracy, such as IBC (`Finkelstein2019`_) and QFT (`Finkelstein2022`_).

 Both steps may degrade the model accuracy, therefore, evaluation is needed to verify the model accuracy.
 This workflow is depicted in the following diagram: